evan-wise/dots/README.md

 ## TODO

-- Write a service to automate deploying updates.
+- Come up with some scheme for automatic updates.
+- Allow system specific overrides for environment variables.

 <!-- References -->